Monday 14 May 2018

-Timothee Villain-Amirat from France has won this year's model yacht race - an annual event that began more than 40 years ago as a bit of end of term fun - for Southampton Solent University yacht engineering students.
+Noah McWatters from the UK has won this year's model yacht race - an annual event that began more than 40 years ago as a bit of end of term fun - for Solent University’s yacht engineering students.

-The first-year BEng (Hons) Yacht and Powercraft Design student won with a model inspired by the last generation of mono-hull America’s Cup class yachts.
-Second place was Filippo Gori from Italy, with Ben Slater from Ringwood in Hampshire coming third.
+The first-year BEng (Hons) Yacht and Powercraft Design student won with a model inspired by previous winning designs.
+Second place was Elias Paakkinen from Finland, with Felix Trattner from Austria coming third.

-Ben was also named as the inaugural winner of the Concours d’Elegance’ – a new award for the best model, voted for by the students.
+Elias Paakkinen was also named as the winner of the Concours d’Elegance’ – for the best model, voted for by the lecturers.

-This year, 33 first-year students competed for the coveted title on a windy Friday (5 May) at Gosport Boating Lake, under the scrutiny of their lecturers.
+This year, 27 first-year students competed for the coveted title on a breezy Friday 11 May at Gosport Boating Lake, under the scrutiny of their lecturers.

 The annual race now forms part of the first-year unit assessment for students on Solent’s BEng (Hons) Yacht and Powercraft Design and BEng (Hons) Yacht Design and Production degree courses.